robertmarsal/RbComment/README.md

 * Allow multiple instances of the comments box on the same page
 * Use AJAX for storing/retrieving comments
 * Emoji integration
-* Make module CLI aware
-  * Automate removal of spam with a cron task
 * Block spammers by IP
 * More themes